 Here is a link to the published best practices for Application-to-person (A2P) messaging that must be followed.

 Non-compliant messages may result in your program being blocked and filtered by major carrier networks in Canada.

-Clickatell recommends the use of a short code for optimal delivery for A2P (application-to-person) messaging use cases.
-When using a long number, we recommend that you send no more than one message per second, and avoid any bulk or burst SMS programs.
+Clickatell recommends the use of a short code or a Toll-Free Number (TFN) for optimal delivery for A2P (application-to-person) messaging use cases.
+We'll be phasing out the purchase of new long numbers and for existing long numbers, we recommend that you send no more than one message per second and avoid bulk or burst SMS programs.
 Should you require a higher sending frequency, please contact our sales team for more options.

 |General content restrictions

 |For services or applications involving, but not limited to, alcohol, tobacco, and adult content, your program must verify that each end-user is of legal age in his/her province or territory of residence, prior to allowing them to participate in the program or receive a text message from your service.
 These programs should not be marketed to individuals under the legal age.